RedPointGlobal/redpoint-rpi/README.md

 }'
 ```

 A successful activation returns a ```200 OK ``` response.
-Once the RPI is deployed and the license activated, you're ready to proceed with installing your first cluster and adding tenants
+Once RPI is deployed and the license activated, you're ready to proceed with installing your first cluster and adding tenants

  - **Install the cluster operational databases**